-Okay, fine, LinkedIn isn’t that special.
+Okay, fine, GitHub and LinkedIn aren’t that special.
 How about some very neat blog post(s)?

 What about all of my very neat professional experience?